flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 In practice, the entity responsible for implementing Microsoft's copy protection protocols is not Microsoft but the DVD drive manufacturer.
 In most cases, manufacturers just altered the firmware of their off-the-shelf hardware to abide by Microsoft's requirements.
 In any case, the Hypervisor blindly trusts the drive on detecting which disc is genuine and which is not.

 As the copy protection subsystem is subsequently delegated to a third-party, multiple concerns arise.
 For instance, drives still communicate using standard ATA commands [@anti_piracy-hacking_2], so they must find ways to obfuscate sensitive exchanges of data.
-Furthermore, drives must be prepared to overwrite their firmware in case Microsoft revise a new copy protection mechanism.
+Furthermore, drives must be prepared to overwrite their firmware in case Microsoft revises a new copy protection mechanism.
 All of this, while preventing unauthorised parties from accessing this functionality.

 While going through each security measure of each manufacturer is beyond the scope of this article, it's important to denote that during the cat-and-mouse games that ultimately emerged, Microsoft had little control over how they were protected and subsequently patched [@cpu-steil], and this evident gap costed the company an early wave of piracy distribution.